ThaddeusJiang/inamori-kazuo-gpt/README.md

 npm run scrape
 ```

-This scrapes all of the essays from Paul Graham's website and saves them to a json file.
+This scrapes all of the essays from 稲盛和夫's website and saves them to a json file.

 7. Run embedding script